 Women with arthritis may experience vaginal dryness, making manual stimulation uncomfortable or penetrative sex painful.
 This can be relieved by water-based lubricating gels.
 Never use petroleum-based products.

 Be Creative and Communicative: Discussing the issue of sex and arthritis may be uncomfortable for you and/or your partner.
 In some cases, it may even make your doctor uncomfortable to discuss it.
 Don’t let this discomfort stand in the way of your enjoying a fulfilling sex life despite your arthritis.
-Consult with your physician when you have medical concerns.
+Consult with your rheumatology provider when you have medical concerns.

 Talk openly with your partner to find the positions and techniques that give both of you the most amount of pleasure with the least amount of discomfort.
 With a little creativity, patience, and planning, individuals affected by arthritis can discover and rediscover the pleasures of sexual intimacy.